 Script build_base_machine.sh will install all the vsperf dependencies in terms of system packages, Python 3.x and required Python modules.
 In case of CentOS 7 it will install Python 3.3 from an additional repository provided by Software Collections (a link).
+In case of RedHat 7 it will install Python 3.4 as an alternate installation in /usr/local/bin.
 Installation script will also use virtualenv to create a vsperf virtual environment, which is isolated from the default Python environment.
 This environment will reside in a directory called vsperfenv in \$HOME.